This article takes a look at how consumer psychology can be used to power up your copywriting strategy– tips, tricks and all.

 He found that not only did they feel a lack of emotion, but each struggled with making even the simplest decisions.

 It means that rather than focusing on the facts and logic to sway consumers, we need to focus on the feelings we want to elicit.
+Which, of course, is why one of the first things any aspiring marketer learns is, “always lead with the benefits.”

 This may sound like advanced voodoo marketing, but injecting emotion into your messaging is easier than you think.